rdkcentral/rdkservices/docs/api/NetworkManagerPlugin.md

 <a name="head.Methods"></a>
 # Methods

-The following methods are provided by the NetworkManager plugin:
+The following methods are provided by the org.rdk.NetworkManager plugin:

 NetworkManager interface methods: